How Can Machine Learning Emulators Best Support Climate Science?: Abstract

 \section{Abstract}

-While climate models provide insights for climate decision-making, their use is constrained by significant computational and technical demands.
-Although machine learning (ML) emulators offer a way to bypass the high computational costs, their effective use remains challenging.
-The hurdles are diverse, ranging from limited accessibility and a lack of specialized knowledge to a general mistrust of ML methods that are perceived as insufficiently physical.
-Here, we introduce a framework to overcome these barriers by integrating both climate science and machine learning perspectives.
-We find that designing easy-to-adopt emulators that address a clearly defined task and demonstrating their reliability offers a promising path for bridging the gap between our two fields.
+For decades, physics-based climate models have been used to provide insights for climate decision-making.
+Their application is, however, constrained by significant computational and technical demands.
+Machine learning (ML) emulators offer a way to reduce these high computational costs; yet, it remains challenging to use ML emulators effectively in climate research.
+In practice, climate scientists often bypass emulators altogether, and machine learning researchers frequently develop them as methodological showcases without proving their practical utility.
+The reasons are diverse, ranging from limited accessibility and a lack of specialized knowledge to broader concerns about the physical grounding of ML methods.
+Here, we discuss limitations and introduce a framework for guiding emulator development, considering both climate science and machine learning perspectives.
+We argue that designing easy-to-adopt emulators that address clearly defined tasks and demonstrate their reliability is essential.
+This offers a promising path towards making machine-learning approaches more relevant and usable for applied climate research.